manifoldmarkets/manifold/docs/docs/api.md

                  ]}'
 ```

-### `POST /v0/market/[marketId]/sell`
+### `POST /v0/question/[questionId]/sell`

-Sells some quantity of shares in a binary market on behalf of the authorized user.
+Sells some quantity of shares in a binary question on behalf of the authorized user.

 Parameters: